Last Updated on July 15, 2021 by Grow with Bovees

 Planting pine trees in your yard offers myriad benefits including shade, screening and windbreaks.
 Some underrated perks of pine trees is the soothing sounds through its branches, and aromatic fragrances from leaves and sap.

-Pines are known as conifer trees—meaning plants that have cones, and are regarded as evergreen, so they don’t shed their leaves, but stay green year-round.
+Pines are known as conifer trees—meaning plants that have cones, and are regarded as evergreen trees, so they don’t shed their leaves, but stay green year-round.
 The leaves of a pine tree are not like the leaves you’d find on most types of other trees, but are needles instead.

 These needles do the same job as broad leaves do, that is capture sunlight, inhale carbon dioxide, exhale oxygen, and have a thick waxy coating called cutin that retains more water than traditional leaves.

-Just like all tree leaves, pine tree needles contain chlorophyll—a green pigment that captures light energy to give them their green color.
+Just like all tree leaves, needles on pines contain chlorophyll—a green pigment that captures light energy to give them their green color.

 But while most trees stop photosynthesis in the colder months, pine trees continue to photosynthesize.
 But trees also need nutrients from the soil to help them grow, which aren’t available in colder months.